cloudmesh-community/fa18-523-60/paper/paper.md

  );
  ```

-The *$sort* stage is useful while reordering document stream
+The *sort* stage is useful while reordering document stream
 by a specified sort key [@www-docs-mongodb].

 ```